ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil Language Specification.md

 ### A.2 Generic Opcodes

-Generic Opcodes are a set of reserved instructions in TSL that govern control flow, subroutine invocation, and interactions with the runtime scheduler (TSLVM or EDSOS).
+Generic Opcodes are a set of reserved instructions in Arxil that govern control flow, subroutine invocation, and interactions with the runtime scheduler (ArxilVM or EDSOS).
 Unlike Ordinary Opcodes (which operate on field values) or Structural Opcodes (which manipulate tree topology), Generic Opcodes define *how execution proceeds* or *how a node communicates with the execution environment*.

 All Generic Opcodes appear as standalone instructions within an `instruct` block.

-**Eight Generic Opcodes are exposed to TSL programs**, listed below.
+**Eight Generic Opcodes are exposed to Arxil programs**, listed below.

 > **Note**: The opcodes `wait`, `sgnl`, `yiel`, and `warn` do not perform computation directly.
-Instead, they serve as *system calls* to the underlying runtime (TSLVM/EDSOS), whose precise behavior may be platform-dependent but must conform to the abstract semantics defined here.
+Instead, they serve as *system calls* to the underlying runtime (ArxilVM/EDSOS), whose precise behavior may be platform-dependent but must conform to the abstract semantics defined here.

 #### A.2.1 `exec` — Execute a Logical Contract